Virtual Server Disaster Recovery

 Server failure can be because of internal or external factors.
 The most common causes include:

-• Cyberattack attempts: Vulnerabilities within networks make it easy for hackers to access systems and steal data.
+- Cyberattack attempts: Vulnerabilities within networks make it easy for hackers to access systems and steal data.
 Even when systems are relatively secure, they may still be at risk of a Distributed Denial of Service (DDoS) attack.
 This can crash servers that are not prepared to withstand a spike in traffic.

-• Equipment failure: Physical infrastructure is always vulnerable to disaster, making it a leading cause of downtime.
+- Equipment failure: Physical infrastructure is always vulnerable to disaster, making it a leading cause of downtime.
 Equipment failure includes UPS battery failure, a malfunction in the data center cooling system, or a server going down.

-• Natural disasters: Natural disasters may not be as catastrophic as they sound, but they pose significant threats to networks.
+- Natural disasters: Natural disasters may not be as catastrophic as they sound, but they pose significant threats to networks.
 Weather events like excessive heat, tornadoes, and lightning strikes have proven to be causes of severe network downtime.

 Request a Quote

-More About Server Failure Recovery
+REQUEST A QUOTEMore About Server Recovery Services

 Approaches to Server Failure Recovery